grantp-teaching/cloud_architecture_ca1/ca1_spec.md

-# Cloud Foundations CA1
+# Cloud Architecture CA1

-**Weight:** 30/100
+**Weight:** 20/100

 **Due:** as displayed on Moodle

 ## Introduction

-This CA will showcase your skills developed in the Cloud Foundations module to date.
+This CA will showcase your skills developed in the Cloud Architecture module to date.

 ## Requirements